mayconaraujosantos/java-jdbc-crud/README.md

-# solid-principles-java
+# java-jdbc-java
-## A Solid Guide to SOLID Principles
+## JDBC Using Model Object and Singleton Class